 As for the shadow on it.
 I'm not positive it is a shadow and think it may be simply a different shade.
 One would suppose that the shadow is created by Wendy.
 She does cast a shadow on the book, but she moves very slightly and when she does you see the movement of her shadow higher on the page.
 This dark triangular area does not move, however, when she does.
 So that shadow on the corner of the page is not created by her.

 Shot 199 is framed as 197 and we have the furnishings returned.
-The corner of the page is not observed as in shot 197.
+The corner of the page is again gone.

-Such a little, simple detail upon which to find a person focusing their attention, the corner of a page that is absent when a chair and table are present, and the same corner that is shown--but in some kind of seeming artificial shadow--when the chair and table are absent.
+Such a little, simple detail upon which to find a person focusing their attention, the corner of a page that is absent when a chair and table are present, but when the chair and table are absent the corner of the page is there but in a kind of artificial shadow.

+Why do I fasten onto this detail as being possibly significant?
 How did Tuesday begin?
 Let's take another look.
 At the opening of this section, recollect, we see the mountain top and Wendy cutting over it with the can opener.
 You may understand why I look upon Wendy as cutting off the mountain top, which we will not see after this section.
-The storm is moving in and from now on when we view the lodge the mountain behind it will be entirely obscured from view.
+The storm is moving in and from now on when we view the lodge the mountain behind it will be entirely obscured from view by the storm.
 So, I've seen the can opener incident as a kind of metaphor of this.
 And I view the very simple but peculiar alteration of the corner of the page as being perhaps connected with this, as well as the manner in which the table and chair disappear and reappear.

 There is a little more to it than what I am expressing at this point, but I'm hoping as we move along my thoughts on this will become clearer as we examine more examples of things disappearing, these occurances being connected in as much as they form a pattern, and have everything to do with Danny in the maze at the film's end and the manner in which he too disappears so that Jack is unable to find him.